cafjs/caf/README.md

 ## CAF
 [![Build Status](http://ci.cafjs.com/api/badges/cafjs/caf/status.svg)](http://ci.cafjs.com/cafjs/caf)

-This repository provides a consistent snapshot of all the other CAF sub-projects.
-They are tested together to create a CAF release.
-CAF tools help apps to stick to modules of a particular release by using `npm link` and `npm shrinkwrap` under the hood.
+This repository is managed as a monorepo using Yarn workspaces.
+It contains a consistent snapshot of all the other CAF sub-projects, included as git submodules.

 ### Getting Started

-Note that the tools only support `npm v2`.
-Use node.js `v4.X.X` or, in more recent versions of node.js, downgrade npm.
-Also, all our development is done with Linux.
+Install node 8.X.X and yarn >1.3.2.
+Our development is done with Linux.

-Clone this repository (`git clone https://github.com/cafjs/caf.git`) within your `$HOME` directory, and update submodules:
+Clone this repository (`git clone https://github.com/cafjs/caf.git`) and update submodules:

       cd caf; git submodule update --init

-Satisfy node dependencies and create symbolic links to CAF libs with:

-    ./tools/setupLinks.sh

-The assumption is that these links are created within your `$HOME` directory.
-If you use `nvm` (https://github.com/creationix/nvm) to manage `node.js` (highly recommended!), they will be under `$HOME/.nvm`.

-If that is not the case, you need to override the default options in `cafjs run`, see {@link external:caf_dcinabox} (https://cafjs.github.io/api/caf_dcinabox).

-Install the tools:

-    cd tools/caf_dcinabox; npm install -g .
+Install all the dependencies (it takes about 30s in my laptop):

+    yarn run installAll

 and now let's build and run locally a simple app: